Listen Well

 It was no small adaptation for this creature of bike riding habit!

-Forgot…and fell.
+So, of course, I forgot…and fell.
 A few times.

 Before I adapted to a pivot…lift…don’t fall pattern.
-(Much more rewarding BTW!)
+(Much more rewarding, BTW!)

-The harder I tried to simply lift my foot from the pedal the more it didn’t work.
+The harder I tried to simply lift my foot from the pedal, the more it didn’t work.

 It seems it’s almost impossible for most churches that have thrived in a “come to church” world to adapt to a world that waits for us to pivot to a “so I send you as the Father sent me” stance.